Ed Sheeran Could Be The Next Ginger Spice In His Latest Duet With Spice Girls’ Emma Bunton, Reveals Justin Bieber’s Hit Was His Creation

 Ed Sheeran just had an epic duet with Spice Girls member Emma “Baby Spice” Bunton and things couldn’t get any better.
-The 25-year-old crooner wowed not only his fans but Emma herself with his heartfelt rendition of the girl group’s classic Goodbye.
+The 25-year-old crooner wowed not only his fans, but Emma herself with his heartfelt rendition of the girl group’s classic “Goodbye.”

 “I could be Ginger Spice.
 If you get me the Union Jack dress, I’ll try and squeeze in it.”